nenarossbce/Prediction-of-Product-Sales/README.md

 ![Linear_Regression_coefficient_plot](https://github.com/nenarossbce/Prediction-of-Product-Sales/blob/main/top_15_coeffs.png)

  * Outlet_Type_Supermarket Type 3 positively influence the model.
-Type 3 stores show to bring in the most revenue.
-These stores increase revnue by $1624.81.
+If a product is sold at a Supermarket Type 3 store the model predicts it will generate $1624.81 revenue.

 * Item_MRP positively influences the model.
 Item_MRP increases value by $984.32.

 * Outlet_Type_Grocery Store negatively impacts the model.
-The grocery store seems to bring in the least amount of revnue.
-Grocery store decrease the revnue by $1741.07
+If products are not being sold at the grocery stores they would see a decrease in revnue by $1741.07

 ### Random Forest Feature Importances: